-The Cathedral in Merida, which just like everything is located on Plaza Grande, is famous for being so old.
+The Cathedral in Merida, which just like almost everything else is located on Plaza Grande, is famous for being oh so very old.
 It dates back to the 16th century, which is super aged for a cathedral built in the Americas.

 The interior is not the last word in sacred luxury, but I enjoyed the feeling of roundness given by the arches and the patterns at the ceiling.
 I find it soothing and reassuring.
 I’m sure Freud would have something to say about that.

 4) The Palace of the Governor

 The mint green Palace of the Governor which is, say it with me, on the Plaza Grande is a great place to go for free to get a nice view of the sky at night.
 Just be aware that you will have to walk past stern looking men holding guns to get in.
 But I’m sure those men mean you no harm, Internet Stranger!